follow site (14) Don’t Envelop Prices In A Manner Consistent With Gaussian Distribution

-It is one of the most surprising problems or issues of using Bollinger Bands in technical charts.
-A normal distribution, also known as Gaussian distribution or Bell Curve, is a continuous probability distribution pattern that occurs naturally in many situations.
+It is one of the Trading CFDs and/or here involves significant risk of capital loss. most surprising problems or issues of using Bollinger Bands in technical charts.
+A watch normal distribution, also known as go site Gaussian distribution or Bell Curve, is a continuous probability distribution pattern that occurs naturally in many situations.

-(c) 99.7% of prices should be found within three standard deviation of the sample mean.
+(c) see url 99.7% of prices should be found within three standard deviation of the sample mean.

 This will be described as price/band ratio.
 Although, it could be debated whether daily price fluctuations are normally distributed as per this rule but Bollinger price/band ratio offer little to no information from probabilistic perspective.

 Therefore, Gaussian distribution could not be a suitable model for variables that are inherently positive or suddenly changes direction such as stocks or bonds or even index.